 A photographer for more than thirty years, Mark is a former nationally accredited member of the Professional Photographers of Canada (PPOC).
 Known for his bold use of color and strong graphic elements in his image making, he now shoots primarily for personal projects.
 Most of his work is focused on editorial travel and landscape.
 His work has been published in a variety of media, and may be viewed at: www.pacificlight.ca

 Scott is the author of Passage to Burma, with 270 pages of photography that capture multiple trips to his favorite country and he is also co-author of The Digital Photographer’s New Guide to Photoshop Plug-Ins.
-From Microsoft, Time, Newsweek, National Geographic, Conde Nast Traveler, Travel and Leisure, Royal Caribbean Cruise Lines and ABC News to greeting cards, calendars, bill boards and book covers, his images are used internationally.
-His photographs are in collections all over the world, including on permanent display in the United Nations and the new UCLA Medical Center.Scott’s work can be viewed here: www.asa100.com
+From Time, Newsweek, Microsoft, National Geographic, Conde Nast Traveler, Travel and Leisure, Royal Caribbean Cruise Lines, ABC and CNN News to greeting cards, calendars, bill boards and book covers, his images are used internationally.
+Scott’s’ images are sold from many different venues including Amazon, Walmart, Home Depot and Ross.
+His photographs are in collections all over the world, including on permanent display in the United Nations and the new UCLA Medical Center.

 William Yu is San Francisco based travel photographer, photography instructor and the owner of William Yu Photo Workshops.
 He frequently leads small group of photographers to some of the most unique and beautiful places in the world, capturing culture/people/festivities and landscapes.
 If you’d like to learn, practice photography and experience the cultures in the most beautiful locations around the world, just follow his lead.
 William’s photos have been published in Photography Magazines in USA, China and Europe.
 His travel photography clients include Amazon.com, Ubisoft, Accenture, Google, Ogilvy One Worldwide, Microsoft, American Airlines, Earnest & Young, MTV Networks, Bloomberg Finance, Westjet, Figaro Magazine, etc. Follow his instagram https://www.instagram.com/williamyu.photography/.
 Friend him on Facebook at www.facebook.com/williamyuphotog